We visited Vancouver only once, but it was enough to fall in love with this bustling city in British Columbia.

 Stanley Park, North America’s third largest park, is a place you can’t miss in Vancouver.
 The 400-hectare public area is located near downtown and is almost entirely surrounded by Vancouver Harbor and English Bay.

-Every year millions of visitors come here to explore the natural West Coast rainforest, enjoy the scenic views of the city and the mountains, and discover parks’ ample hiking trails.
+Every year millions of visitors come here to explore natural rainforest, enjoy scenic views of the city and the mountains nearby, and discover parks’ ample hiking trails.
 Local wildlife, cultural and historical landmarks, picturesque beaches, festivals and pumpkin patches, and even Canada’s largest aquarium – Stanley Park is another great reason to fall in love with Vancouver.

 5. Capilano Suspension Bridge